PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Inspect the 65-line Resize repair selected by following BN constant evidence in `_apply_fast_precanonicalize_repairs`.
+2. Inspect the 32-line reshaped and 26-line direct aligned BN-constant repairs in `_apply_fast_precanonicalize_repairs`.
-3. Characterize direct and reshaped BN constant evidence, channel-count agreement, and no-op cases before moving the exact decision to the policy owner.
+3. Characterize input/constant channel agreement, layout propagation, and no-op cases before moving their exact decisions to the policy owner.
-4. Preserve the current ordering after downstream binary evidence and before the later aligned BN-constant repairs.
+4. Preserve their current ordering after Resize/Pool evidence and before the subsequent Softmax and local-response-normalization decisions.
 5. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not